Monkey selfie copyright dispute: Impact on Slater

 By July 2017, Slater was reported to be having financial problems and was unable to pay his attorney.
 While he had originally made a few thousand pounds from the images, enough to recoup his travel costs to Indonesia, this income reduced to about "£100 every few months" when the Wikimedia Foundation refused to stop making the images available without his permission.

 Slater was unable to travel to the July 2017 court hearing in the United States for lack of funds and said he was considering alternative careers as a dog walker or tennis coach.
 He said he was no longer motivated to take photographs, that he had become depressed, and that his efforts to "highlight the plight of the monkeys" had "backfired on my private life" and ruined his life.
 However, Slater said he was delighted by the impact of the photoshoot itself: "It has taken six years for my original intention to come true which was to highlight the plight of the monkeys and bring it to the world.
 No one had heard of these monkeys six years ago, they were down to the last thousands. ...
 The locals used to roast them, but now they love them, they call it the 'selfie monkey'.
 Tourists are now visiting and people see there is a longer-term benefit to the community than just shooting a monkey."

 In May 2018, Condé Nast Entertainment acquired the rights from Slater to make a documentary film related to the monkey selfie dispute.
 The project was being overseen by Dawn Ostroff and Jeremy Steckler.

+Generative AI copyright litigation

+Some legal professionals have suggested that Naruto v.
+Slater could be a potential precedent in copyright litigation over works created by generative artificial intelligence.